-It can be more difficult to get the sleep you need when the weather is very hot.
+It can be more difficult to get the sleep you need when the weather is very hot or in a heatwave.

 Try these tips to help you get a better night sleep:

 Keep curtains, blinds and windows closed during the day to keep your home cool.